Family Support Counselor

 - Maintain a professional demeanor and positive working relationships with internal and external team members, stakeholders, and community and business partners.

-- If driving while on agency time or on agency business, a valid Arizona driver license and appropriate liability insurance and approval for liability coverage with EMPACT - SPC’s liability insurance carrier is required.
+- If driving while on agency time or on agency business, a valid Arizona driver's license and appropriate liability insurance and approval for liability coverage with EMPACT - SPC’s liability insurance carrier are required.

 Job Status: Full Time